 All of our schools, excluding the Latakwen nursery, are built using locally sourced and sustainable materials.
 We strive to promote local labour and the practice of natural resource management in the area.
 The main structures are made from driftwood collected from dry river beds.
 The walls are stone and the 'makuti' roofs are made from doum palm leaves.

 Due to remoteness and limited resources, we try to ensure that all schools have adequate teaching materials, facilities and food.
 Through our sponsorship programme, we are seeing many of our students through teacher training, with the hopes that they will come back to the area and help educate the younger generation.

 - Suruan Nursery School

 - Latakweny Nursery School

 Milgis Education Sponsorship Program

 In 2011 the Trust started a secondary schooling and university sponsorship program.
 This initiative was started by Voss Foundation's Women-Helping-Women campaign in 2010 and has slowly built it's sponsor-base to be able to educate over 50 children through secondary education and half of that through university .
 Children are wonderful catalysts for change and as the next generation they have the challenge and responsibility of continuing to maintain a sustainable ecosystem for their futures and that of their families.

 By encouraging the study of specific occupations, we enable these students an opportunity to bring skills back into their community.

 For this reason the Milgis Trust has created a sponsorship package which goes beyond just government education.
-Every child sponsored will be enrolled in the Milgis’s Young Conservationist’s Club and at the end of each school term the children will be called upon to take up their role as a Young Conservationist. they go out into the community and talk to the parents and other children the importance of conservation for the future of the community. they undertake conservation activities in the community together with others to show the benefit of conservation efforts.
+Every child sponsored will be enrolled in the Milgis’s Young Conservationist’s Club and at the end of each school term the children will be called upon to take up their role as a Young Conservationist. they go out into the community and talk to the parents and other children the importance of conservation for the future of the community.
+They undertake conservation activities in the community together with others to show the benefit of conservation efforts.